lionscanroar/ticketTaskManager/README.md

 - Maven 3.x
 - PostgreSQL (if using PostgreSQL) or H2 in-memory (default configuration)
 - Postman for API testing
-- Power BI Desktop (optional, for visualization)
+- Power BI Desktop (optional, for visualisation)